-An undergraduate or postgraduate course with a minor in Italian at Swinburne University.
+Any higher education course with a minor in Italian offered by Swinburne University of Technology.

 Eligibility / selection criteria

-- be an Australian citizen, Australian Permanent Resident, or New Zealand Citizen
+- Australian citizen, Australian Permanent Resident, or New Zealand Citizen

-- provide a personal statement of no more than 800 words addressing the following:
+- Submit a personal statement (no more than 800 words) addressing the following points: